-\begin{proof} For $G$ finitely generated the equivalences between (i), (ii), (iii) were shown in \cite[Thm.~5.6, Thm.~7.1]{eq:kummer} , and for general $G$ in \cite[Thm.~1.2]{cq:1smooth}.
-The equivalence between (i) and (v) is shown in \cite[Prop.~2.1]{qw:cyclotomic}, and (iii) $\Leftrightarrow$ (iv) is a direct consequence of Proposition~\ref{prop:max}.
-Hence (i)-(v) are equivalent.
-For (iv)$\Leftrightarrow$ (vi) let $\pi\colon G\to G/\Phi(G)$ denote the canonical projection, and let
+\begin{proof} For $G$ finitely generated the equivalences between (i) and (ii) was shown in \cite[Thm.~5.6]{eq:kummer}, and the equivalence between (ii) and (iii) follows from Remark~\ref{rem:thetabel}.
+For general $G$ the equivalences were shown in \cite[Thm.~1.2]{cq:1smooth}.
+The equivalence between (i) and (v) is shown in \cite[Prop.~2.1]{qw:cyclotomic}, and (iii) $\Leftrightarrow$ (iv) is a direct consequence of \eqref{eq:K split} and Remark~\ref{rem:thetabel}.
+Hence (i)--(v) are equivalent.
+As $K_\theta(G)\subseteq\Phi(G)$ one has (iv) $\Rightarrow$ (vi).
+Thus it remains to show that (vi) $\Rightarrow$ (iv).
+Let $\pi\colon G\to G/\Phi(G)$ denote the canonical projection, and let